Z DIRECTORY: REFERENCE MANUAL

 and getting the user's input for interactive console-based

-and decrypting text (this group was formerly in its own group - "crypt").
+and decrypting bytes (this group was formerly named "crypt").

-domain, as it operates on and modifies the contents of strings.
+here operate on and modifies the contents of strings.
+Note that a

 || classes and functions that allow you to easily create your own